emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 C = ct \|\| tag

-# AES in GCM-SST Mode {#AES-GCM-SST}
+# AES and Rijndael-GCM-SST in GCM-SST Mode {#AES-GCM-SST}

-This section defines Advanced Encryption Standard (AES) with Galois Counter Mode with Secure Short Tags (AES-GCM-SST).
-When GCM-SSM is instantiated with AES, the keystream generator is AES in counter mode
+This section defines Advanced Encryption Standard (AES) and Rijndael with 256-bit keys and blocks (Rijndael-256-256) {{Rijndael}} with Galois Counter Mode with Secure Short Tags.
+When GCM-SSM is instantiated with AES (AES-GCM-SST), the keystream generator is AES in counter mode

 Z[i] = ENC(K, N \|\| BE32(i))

 where ENC is the AES Cipher function {{AES}}.
+When GCM-SST is instantiated with Rijndael-256-256 (Rijndael-GCM-SST), the keystream generator is Rijndael-256-256 in counter mode

+Z[2i]   = ENC(K, N \|\| BE32(i))[0]

+Z[2i+1] = ENC(K, N \|\| BE32(i))[1]

+where ENC is the Rijndael-256-256 Cipher function {{Rijndael}}.

-## AES-GCM-SST AEAD Instances {#instances}
+## AES-GCM-SST and Rijndael-GCM-SST AEAD Instances {#instances}

-We define six AEAD instances, in the format of {{RFC5116}}, that use AES-GCM-SST.
-They differ only in key length (K_LEN) and tag length.
+We define nine AEAD instances, in the format of {{RFC5116}}, that use AES-GCM-SST and Rijndael-GCM-SST.
 The tag lengths 32, 64, and 80 have been chosen to align with secure media frames {{RFC9605}}.
 The key length and tag length are related to different security properties, and an application encrypting audio packets with small tags might require 256-bit confidentiality.

 | Numeric ID | Name | K_LEN (bytes) | tag_length (bits) |
 | TBD1 | AEAD_AES_128_GCM_SST_4 | 16 | 32 |